keremkaynar/teams-contacts/README.md

 docker compose up
 ```

-After that, you can conenct to *localhost:9090* in your browser and interact with the web application.
+After that, you can connect to *localhost:9090* in your browser and interact with the web application.